Martchus/syncthingtray/README.md

 directory for Syncthing so any Syncthing instance launched via the mobile UI will not interfere with existing setups.

 ## Installation and deinstallation
-Checkout [the website](https://martchus.github.io/syncthingtray/#downloads-section) for obtaining the executable.
+Checkout [the website](https://martchus.github.io/syncthingtray/#downloads-section) for obtaining the executable or package.
 This README also lists more options and instructions for building from sources.

 If you are using one of the package manager options you should follow the usual workflow of that package manager.